 Pumpkin Cheesecake Bars

 Well, now that Fall is officially here according to the calendar, I guess there’s no sense in denying it anymore, and it’s time to move on from Banana Split Poke Cakes and onto all the deliciousness that is fall flavors!
-And by fall flavors I’m talking about apples, cinnamon, chai, pumpkin, and nuts, and I’m sure there’s many many more.
+And by fall flavors I’m talking about apples, cinnamon, chai, pumpkin, and nuts, and I’m sure there are many many more.
 Oh, like sweet potato, sweet potato desserts are the best!
 I’m not kidding, so so good!

 Well, these Pumpkin Cheesecake Bars with Amaretto are loaded with fall flavor.
 A lot of pumpkin, a little almond, and a touch of cinnamon on top of a buttery graham cracker crust and topped with a dollop of whipped cream.
 Oh, and of course, a whole lot of cream cheese!
 Even cheesecake haters will love these delightfully easy pumpkin bars!
 I know because I’m one of them!